Family Owned & Operated Since 2015

 Hormone Replacement Therapy (HRT)

-• Acupuncture: This traditional Chinese medicine practice can help balance the body’s energy flow and improve sleep quality.
-Some studies suggest that acupuncture can reduce the frequency and severity of hot flashes, contributing to better sleep.
+Acupuncture: This practice may help balance energy flow and reduce hot flashes, promoting better sleep.

 Frequently Asked Questions about How to Sleep Better During Menopause